 n’t be a Black History Month.
 We’re Americans.
 Period.
 That’s it.”

-The term black serves to be a vessel of empowerment for those under the umbrella.
-An identifier that breeds a sense of belonging, and purpose.
+The term black serves to be a vessel of empowerment for those under the umbrella; an identifier that breeds a sense of belonging, and purpose.
 Its concept is far too complex to be seen merely as an adjective.

 Students, today, are gut-wrenchingly clueless that some of our most essential daily mechanisms were invented by African-Americans.
 They have no idea who Garrett Morgan is, nor that his traffic signal innovations revolutionized transportation for centuries to come.
-But one can bet all the power on their block those same students believe Ben Franklin invented electricity — to hell with nature.

-The societal need for “black history,” the month, the days and weeks beyond it, is paramount.
+The societal need for black history, the month, the days and weeks beyond it, is paramount.
 And frankly, we need Black History Month because that history isn’t represented within American history.

 When a group isn’t represented on platforms deemed, arguably, as primary or mainstream, it manufactures platforms to represent itself.
 Thus, you have Black Entertainment Television.

 “But just imagine if we had a White Entertainment Television channel!”
 Well, we do.
-It’s CBS, with the casts of “How I Met Your Mother” and “The Big Bang Theory,” just as there was NBC with “Friends”.
+It’s CBS, with the casts of “How I Met Your Mother” and “The Big Bang Theory”.
+Just as there was NBC with “Friends”.
 Sitcoms comprised of all-white casts are essentially a television norm.
 Yet, outside of BET, one would be hard-pressed to discover several of the opposite.

 To some, this may be a conflicting ordeal.
-But the most critical aspect in comprehending this ordeal is to understand that people aren’t asking you to state you are the problem, rather that there is a problem.
+But the most critical aspect in comprehending this ordeal is to understand that people aren’t asking you to state that you are the problem, rather that there is a problem.
 And if you can’t do that, you might be the problem.